 Kelp grow at an extraordinary rate, up to 2ft in a single day; seaweeds can grow more than 30 times faster than land-based plants.
 As a result, kelp forests sequester vast amounts of carbon as they grow.
 Research has found that per acre, kelp forests can absorb up to 20 times more carbon dioxide from the atmosphere when compared to land-based forests.
 Globally, these underwater kelp forests absorb roughly 600 million tonnes of carbon per year, which is almost twice the annual carbon emissions of the UK.
 As carbon is drawn into the kelp, they oxygenate the water, fostering marine environments that can more easily flourish, especially being faced with warming ocean temperatures.

 A kelp forest once stretched along 40km of the West Sussex coastline and 4km out to sea, all the way from Selsey to Brighton.
 In the 1980s, divers often recorded kelp as being ‘abundant’ or ‘common’ in over 50% of dive sites (from Selsey to Eastbourne.)
-Additionally, in 1987, a Worthing Borough Council report revealed that historic kelp beds covered 177km², with 10km² being described as ‘very dense.’
+Additionally, in 1987, a Worthing Borough Council report revealed that historic kelp beds covered 177 sq km, with 10 sq km being described as ‘very dense.’
 Unfortunately, within the last few years, these kelp forests have almost completely disappeared, with only a few pockets remaining.
 By the late 2010s, these forests now cover an area of just 6.28km², a 96.4% decrease since 1987.
 Reasons for this decline include changing fishing practices and the dumping of sediment close to shore which blocks light and limits the kelp’s ability to grow.

 As Sir David Attenborough states, “The loss of the Sussex kelp forests over the past 40 years is a tragedy.
 We’ve lost critical habitat that is key for nursery grounds, for water quality and for storing carbon.”